kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 example `./kubermatic-installer deploy .... --helm-binary /home/me/Downloads/helm-3.3.1`)
 {{% /notice %}}

-Once the installer has finished, the KKP Master cluster has been installed and will be ready to use once the necessary cert-manager configuration and DNS records have been configured (see the next steps).
+Once the installer has finished, the KKP Master Cluster has been installed and will be ready to use once the necessary cert-manager configuration and DNS records have been configured (see the next steps).

 {{% notice note %}}